lakshya-sr/transaction-reconcile/README.md

 ## 3. Why no interactive dashboard?

 I spent too long fine tuning the deterministic matcher and XGBoost model so didn't have enough time to implement an interactive dashboard.
 There is a dashboard but it is only for viewing data, and even that is not very good.
+Sorry.